Magnesium Glycinate Powder for Sleep: What Actually Works

 Sleep Quality Is Cognitive Performance

 Here's the part that doesn't get talked about enough.
 Sleep isn't just rest.
-It's active maintenance for your brain, and magnesium glycinate powder for sleep plays a direct role in protecting that process.
+It's active maintenance for your brain.

-A review published in PMC on sleep deprivation and cognitive performance found that reduced sleep impairs attention, working memory, decision-making, and overall cognitive function.
-The damage hits the thalamus and prefrontal cortex hardest, the exact regions responsible for focus, judgment, and executive function.
+A review published in Neurosciences Journal (2023) on sleep deprivation and cognitive performance found that reduced sleep impairs attention, working memory, decision-making, and overall cognitive function.
+The damage hits the medial prefrontal cortex and hippocampus hardest, the exact regions responsible for focus, judgment, and executive function.
+A 2025 Frontiers in Neuroscience study confirmed that even a single night of sleep deprivation measurably impairs cognitive processing, as shown by changes in P300 event-related potentials and reaction times.

 You can drink all the coffee you want.
 If your sleep architecture is broken, your daytime performance has a ceiling, and it's lower than you think.